carlosivanr/hugo_website/content/courses/rstats/2021-04-24-one-way-anova/index.markdown

 weight: 10
 ---

-In this module, I will demonstrate how to perform a one-way ANOVA with the jmv and rstatix packages and with the base R functions.
+ANOVA is a commonly used statistical technique to compare differences among two or more means.
+In this module, we will cover how to perform a one-way ANOVA with the jmv and rstatix packages.
+A one-way ANOVA is appropriate for data in which groups differ along one categorical variable, but do not differ in the dependent variable

 ### The data set
-For this demo, we will use the AMCP package.
-AMCP is the R package for Maxwell, Delaney, and Kelley's 3rd edition of <a href="https://designingexperiments.com/"> "Designing Experiments and Analyzing Data: A model comparison perspective."</a> For this demo we will use the data from Chapter 3, Exercise 9.
+For this demo we will use the data from Chapter 3, Exercise 9 in the AMCP package.
 In this exercise, a psychologist assigned 12 subjects to one of 4 different psychological treatments.
 These treatments consisted of rational-emotive, psychoanalytic, client-centered, and behavioral therapies.
-The 4 different treatments were used to investigate which therapy is more effective which can be tested with a one-way ANOVA.
+The 4 different treatments were used to investigate which therapy is more effective at reducing phobia scores.

 For these data, Group represents the type of therapy the participant was randomly assigned to.
 Scores represent the score from a post-therapy fear scale where higher numbers indicate higher levels of phobia.
 Finally, each of the 12 rows represent each subject.
-The `head()` function in the code will only display data for the first six rows.

 ```r
 library(AMCP)